pouya-eghbali/sia/README.md

 ![Sia](./fast.stream.png)

+## Draft 5 (WIP)

+Draft 5 adds logics and code blocks so you can have Sia generate your data.
+This will be suitable as a compile target, if the entire purpose of generating a piece of data is sending it over network to a RPC or something else, it does not make much sense to first generate then serialize when the deserializer can generate it for you.

 ## Performance

-This repository contains a pure JS implementation of Sia, on our test data we are 20 to 25% faster than JSON and serialized data (including type information for all entries) is ~15% smaller than JSON.
+This repository contains a pure JS implementation of Sia, on our test data we are 20 to 25% faster than JSON and serialized data (including type information for all entries) is ~50% smaller than JSON.
 Sia is faster and smaller than MessagePack and CBOR.
 Sia can be extremely compact (50-75% smaller than JSON), but it's costly on dynamically typed languages like JavaScript.
 On JavaScript checking for byte size of numbers makes the code +50% slower.
 On dynamically typed languages it's better and faster to just use LZ4 to compress the data